StadGent/fractal_styleguide_gent-base-archive/components/21-atoms/image/README.md

 # Image
 ## Accessibility
 * Each img element contains an alt attribute.
-* Each image wich conveys meaning conveys the same message in it's alt attribute.
+* Each image which conveys meaning conveys the same message in it's alt attribute.
+* If the image does not convey meaning, the alt attribute is empty.
 * If the image contains words that are important to understanding the content, the words are included in the text alternative.
-* If the image does not convey meaning, the alt attribute is empty.

 ## Desktop/tablet behavior